scrool/xled/docs/protocol_details.rst

 Firmware info
 -------------
 Firmware can be upgraded over the network.
-I have actually used strings from the firmware to find secret keys, ecryption algorithms and some API calls that I haven't seen on the network.
+I have actually used strings from the firmware to find secret keys, encryption algorithms and some API calls that I haven't seen on the network.
 It consists of two files.
 First image format is according to https://github.com/espressif/esptool in version: 1.

 I have seen these two versions only so this page describes its behaviour: